mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

 - Learn how to [handle false positives](#handling-false-positives).

 WARNING:
 **NEVER** run DAST API testing against a production server.
 Not only can it perform *any* function that the API can, it may also trigger bugs in the API.
 This includes actions like modifying and deleting data.
-Only run fuzzing against a test server.
+Only run DAST API scanning against a test server.

 ### HTTP Archive (HAR)